♥ Expert Guide by a Kashmir-based Local Explorer

 "Capturing the Timeless Beauty of Kashmir"

-Kasmir is a dream for every photographer.
-Whether you are a professional with a DSLR or a traveler with a smartphone, the valley offers a symphony of light and color that is hard to find anywhere else on earth.
+Kashmir is a dream for every photographer.
+Whether you are a professional with a DSLR or a traveler with a smartphone, the valley offers a canvas of light, shadow, and color that is hard to find anywhere else on earth.

 Capture the silhouette of farmers on Shikaras amidst the morning mist of Dal Lake.